2022 Wellington protest: Responses

-The protestors' demands to remove vaccine mandates were supported by New Conservative leader Leighton Baker, former Northland MP Matt King, New Zealand First leader Winston Peters, former Māori party leaders John Tamihere and Tariana Turia, current Māori party co-leaders Rāwiri Waititi and Debbie Ngārewa-Packer, National Party MP Harete Hipango, and musician Tiki Taane.
-Former Deputy Prime Minister Winston Peters also visited the protestors on 22 February unmasked.
-Former ACT leader Rodney Hide and former National Party MP Matt King also expressed support for the protesters' right to express their opposition to vaccine mandates.

 On 8 February, the Social Credit Party released a press statement advocating for an end to the government's vaccine mandate.

 On 9 February, the New Conservative Party voiced support for the Convoy 2022 protesters' opposition to vaccine mandates and traffic light restrictions on social gatherings.
 The party also criticised Members of Parliament for allegedly ignoring their electors and trampling on people's rights.
 They called for a binding referendum to make the New Zealand Bill of Rights Act 1990 "supreme law."

-New Zealand Outdoors Party co-leaders Sue Grey and Alan Simmons attended the protest, and on 10 February released a statement condemning the arrest of protestors.
+New Zealand Outdoors Party co-leaders Sue Grey and Alan Simmons attended the protest, and on 10 February released a statement condemning the arrest of protesters.